First Passage Percolation on Hyperbolic groups: Automatic structure, Patterson-Sullivan measures and frequency

 \begin{theorem} \cite{cannon-conetype} For $G$ hyperbolic and any symmetric generating set $S$, there exists a finite state automaton $\GG$ that parametrizes a combing of $\Ga = \Ga(G,S)$ corresponding to the prefix-closed regular geodesic language $\L$ accepted by $\GG$. \end{theorem}

+\begin{rmk} Note that by the second condition above in the definition of a geodesic combing, for every $g \in G$, there is a unique geodesic word $w$ evaluating to $g$ under the evaluation map $e$. \end{rmk}

 Directed paths in $\GG$ starting at the initial vertex $1$ are in one-to-one correspondence with words in $\L$.
 We use the suggestive notation $1$ for the initial state as the evaluation map $e$ is assumed to send $1 \in \GG$ to the identity element $1 \in G$.
 Let $\PP^0$ denote this collection of directed paths and let $\PP^0_n$ denote the subset of $\PP^0$ consisting of directed paths of length $n$ (starting at 1 by definition).
 The evaluation map $e:\L \to G$ then naturally gives an evaluation map $e:\PP^0 \to G $ by sending a word in $\L$ or equivalently a labeled path in $\PP^0$ to the element in $G$ it represents (we use the same letter $e$ for both).
 The set of {\it all} directed paths (without restriction on the base-point) in $\GG$ will be denoted as $\PP$ and the set of all directed paths of length $n$ in $\PP$ will be denoted by $\PP_n$.
 An important ingredient in the proof of Theorem \ref{cannon-auto} is the following: \begin{defn} For $g\in G$, let $y \in \PP^0$ be the unique geodesic word such that $e(y)=g$.
-The cone $\cone(g)$ consists of the image under $e$ of all paths extending $y$. \end{defn}
+The cone $\cone(g)$ consists of the image under $e$ of all paths extending $y$. \end{defn} The uniqueness of $y$ in Definition \ref{def-cone} is guaranteed by Remark \ref{rmk-cannon}.
 Note that $\cone(g)$ is the image under $e$ of the cylinder set in $\PP^0$ determined by $y$.
 The underlying directed graph of $\GG$ is also called a {\bf topological Markov chain} and its vertices are called {\bf states}.
 Let $\VV(\GG)$ denote the set of states.
 We define an equivalence relation on $\VV(\GG)$ by declaring $v_1, v_2$ to be equivalent if there are directed paths from $v_1$ to $v_2$ and vice versa.
 Each equivalence class is called a {\bf component} and the resulting quotient directed graph is denoted $C(\GG)$.
 Then $C(\GG)$ has no directed loops.

 Let $V$ denote the complex vector space of complex functions on $\VV(\GG)$.
 Let $M$ denote the transition matrix of $\GG$: thus $M_{kl}$ equals one if there is a directed edge from the vertex labeled $k$ to the vertex labeled $l$ and is zero otherwise.
 Let $\lambda$ denote its maximal eigenvalue.
 Similarly, for each component $C$, let $M_C$ denote the transition matrix of $C$ and let $\lambda_C$ denote its maximal eigenvalue.
 Note that $\lambda_C$ is real as the transition matrix is non-negative (by Perron-Frobenius).
 For all $C$, $\lambda_C \leq \lambda$.
 A component $C$ is said to be {\bf maximal} if $\lambda_C = \lambda$.
 Recall that $B_n(1)$ denotes the $n-$ball about $1 \in G$ (recall that $1$ denotes the identity element of $G$).
 Let denote its `boundary', the $n-$sphere.